Montessori Phonics and Home Reading Program

 If I’m doing this at home, do I really need 5 shelves of reading and pre-reading materials?

-Is writing and reading really appropriate for 4 and 5-year olds?
+Are writing and reading really appropriate for 4 and 5-year olds?

 If I never really understood phonics myself, how can I help my kids?

 If you have any of these questions, this special Montessori phonics program may be just what you need!
 (Please note that the full set of bonuses at the bottom, including an additional full manual PDF and never before offered personal support from Souzzann, are available only through January 15.
 And the special pricing is only for a limited time!
-Make sure you’re on our list to get notice of all specials)
+Make sure you’re on our list to get notified of all specials)

 My Introduction to Phonics in Montessori – and Innovations